 Haha, Let’s pretend it’s what you asked and I’ll say red.

 Ah!
 You too?
 Red wine is for fussers.
 Women who drink red wine whine a lot.
 See what I did there?
 Then she laughs causing me laugh.
 I don’t know if it’s the wine that dissolves into tears or it’s this lot of women that is just naturally vulnerable.
 These girls, you’ll catch them in their spaces sipping the wine while listening to Adele turning their waterworks.
 You do that Wanjiku?
-She said it exactly like that by the way.

 So anyway how are you?
 How have you been?
 Who is breaking your heart?
 She asked.